Requests for Proposals

 Please keep proposals brief.
 Applicants may upload attachments, at their discretion, but are encouraged not to include lengthy reports or extensive materials.

-Organizations that make it to the final round will be contacted and asked to participate in a 30-45 minute online “site visit” with one or more members of the board.
+Organizations that make it to the final round will be contacted and asked to participate in a 30-45 minute online “site visit” with a committee of Youth Board members on a weekday late afternoon/evening.